SystemsApproach/private5g/core.rst

 -  *NSSF (Network Slicing Selector Function):* Manages how network slices are selected to serve a given UE.

-..
-Maybe we should include a sidebar on 3GPP's internal APIs and functional specs, as a sort of editorial on how the architecture points to a cloud native implementation, but does so in an overly prescriptive a way that a cloud native engineer would find appalling.
-(Some of the current blurbage borders on editiorializing, but maybe we should stick to the facts in the main body, and limit our opinions to a sidebar.)

 Keep in mind that even though 3GPP does not directly prescribe a microservice implementation, the overall design clearly points to a cloud native solution as the desired end-state for the Mobile Core.